CS262E-Pilot/Knight-Ranker-App-Server/Knight-Ranker RESTful Web Service API README.txt.txt

 IMPORTANT NOTE: GET/DELETE work in Windows Command Shell but not PUT/POST (formatting issues)
 	-Remove all "\" forward slashes for these commands in Windows Command Shell

-IMPORTANT NOTE: PUT/POST work in GitBash for Windows but not GET/DELETE (shell build issues)
+IMPORTANT NOTE: GET/DELETE/PUT/POST work fine in GitBash for Windows as long as you remove all
+	forward slashes from the below commands.

 IMPORTANT NOTE: Results may depend on user's local machine and build/set-up for shells.

--Summary: Depending on which shell and how you set up that shell, you may or may not get
+Summary: Depending on which shell and how you set up that shell, you may or may not get
 	all CRUD operations working, as different shells requires different formats for these queries.
 =======================================================================================